Grinnell Glacier Trail is one of the most historic trails in Glacier National Park

 Trail opened July 18, 2013

 Grinnell Glacier Trail Trail opened July 18, 2013 which is much earlier then last years opening of August 7, 2012

-This year as of 7-22-13 the actual Grinnel Glacier Trail has several sections of snow starting just after the ice water fall.
+During 2013 on 7-22-13 the actual Grinnel Glacier Trail had several sections of snow starting just after the ice water fall.
 Hiking poles can help you from sliding down the snow steps.

 OK deciding were to start this hike can be a challenge.
 For those wanting to hike the entire way then you best option is the Swiftcurrent Lake Picnic Area located a short distance past the turn off for the Many Glacier Hotel.

 The trailhead sign is for the Swiftcurrent Lake Trail, which will then connect with unnamed connector trail between Swiftcurent Lake and Lake Josephine.
 The far boat dock on Swiftcurrent Lake Trail intersection can be confusing.
 CAUTION the trail signs when you get to Lake Josephine can be confusing, I've met up with more then one hiker that started towards or ended up at Grinnell Lake instead of Grinnell Glacier.
 The connector trail goes up a slight rise while the other trails hug the shore of Swiftcurrent Lake.
 This trail then goes along the north shore of Lake Josephine rising very gradually till it intersects with the south shore trail and FINALLY the actual Grinnell Glacier Trail, stay to the right as there are two trail intersections along Lake Josephine.

 The trail at this point gets rougher and more uneven.
 Do yourself and your wallet a favor stop to enjoy the views.
 Many hikers trip and stumble onto rocks on this trail because they were giving all of their attention to the view and not to the trail.
 Lake Josephine starts to disappear and then peak a boo views of Grinnell Lake start to appear.